facemrook/facemrook.github.io/docs/hot-take-mana-specs.md

 There is every implication that *this is the spec*, and no implication that there is any other in-progress document.

-The main criticism seem to be on "iterative development", which I've already addressed in the last bullet point, but have re-worded to be a bit more specific.
+The other criticism seem to be that it is fine to do "iterative development" (build a bit of specs, try them out in code, improve on specs and repeat).
+I've already addressed in the last bullet point why this won't work in this case, but have re-worded the point to be a bit more specific.